Tharindu714/WiFiSentinel-OpenSource-App/README.md

 **WiFiSentinel** is your first step towards smarter, safer networking.
 Download now, and experience the convenience of a professional-grade Wi-Fi auditor right at your fingertips.

 *Developed by [Tharindu Chanka]([https://tharindu.me](https://tharindu714.github.io/tharinduc.me/)) | © 2025 All Rights Reserved*

----

-Feel free to adjust any parts of this introduction to better match your style or additional features.
-Enjoy your release, and let WiFiSentinel empower your network management!